Saturday, October 23, 2010

 Safety tips

-• Be a nosy neighbor.
+- Be a nosy neighbor.
 If it looks suspicious call the Sheriff's Office.

-• Leaving your garage door up for long periods of time allows dishonest people to enter your home or steal goods from inside your garage.
+Never leave valuables in plain sight unattended in your car even for a short period of time.- Leaving your garage door up for long periods of time allows dishonest people to enter your home or steal goods from inside your garage.

-• October 31st Be Safe.
+- October 31st Be Safe.
 Be Aware !